15 Great Places to Get Fried Seafood Around Boston

 2080 William J Day Blvd., South Boston, 617-268-5685, sullivanscastleisland.com.

 It was a bold move when James Beard Award-winning chef Jasper White walked away from the fine-dining world to open his first Summer Shack in 2000.
 Twenty years later, as more and more lauded toques launch casual concepts, it’s clear he was ahead of his time.
 And Summer Shack?
-It’s still going strong at the original Cambridge location, Back Bay sibling, and Connecticut outpost at the Mohegan Sun casino.
+It’s still going strong at the original location in Cambridge (as well as a seasonal Harvard Square pop-up), a Back Bay sibling, and a Connecticut outpost at the Mohegan Sun casino.
 That’s because it hasn’t deviated from its down-home direction, which includes a “Fried Favorites” menu of whole-belly clams, Gulf Shrimp, Cape Cod sea scallops, and more.

 Woodman’s of Essex

-Hey, movie geeks: We included this legendary North Shore restaurant on a recent roundup of Massachusetts filming locations, if you feel like taking a Hollywood East-inspired road trip.
+Hey, movie geeks: We included this legendary North Shore restaurant on a roundup of Massachusetts filming locations, if you feel like taking a Hollywood East-inspired road trip.
 There’s no doubt, though, that Woodman’s has long been famous on the merits of its own classic New England seafood—including “Chubby’s Fried Clams,” named for the 1916-opened eatery’s founder.
 (You can also bring home “Chubby’s Fried Clam Kit” for personal-poolside dining.)
-There’s also fried lobster tail and popcorn shrimp, among other plates for enjoying at picnic tables while the dining room remains temporarily closed.
+The clams aren’t the only excellent options on offer, though: pop by for fried lobster tail and popcorn shrimp, among other plates.

 119 Main St., Essex, 978-768-6057, woodmans.com.